South West Coast

 Spend the day exploring the hills and woodlands across Dartmoor.
 The woodlands and rivers through Fingle Gorge are a good shout, starting at the Fingle Bridge Inn and working your way up to Castle Drogo in a fascinating two-hour circular walk.
 If you are looking to get one last trip to the beach in, Woolacombe beach and Saunton Sands near Barnstaple are the solution, and the coastal walks along that stretch of coastline will rival those found in Dorset.

-Before making your way back to Leeds, you’ll get a couple of nights at the final stop, the Cotswolds.
+Your next destination is the Cotswolds.
 Travelling by Motorway, it should take you around two and a half hours, but we’d recommend taking the coastal route along the A39 through the Quantocks, stopping in either Minehead or Bridgewater for lunch.

 Cotswolds - 2 Nights

-The last stop on your trip definitely won’t disappoint!
+This stop on your trip definitely won’t disappoint!
 The Cotswolds are famous for vast rolling hills, quaint villages and picture-perfect scenery.
 Walk along the part of the Cotswolds Way, an incredibly scenic trail going over 100 miles along the west of the hills.
 Stop off in a few cosy country pubs for some traditional English food and a couple of well-earned pints!